 shows the power law decay of the persistence at different fluence levels.

-.
-It also ignores the fact that persistence actually depends not just on the total fluence, but on the complete exposure history.
+A further complexity of persistence modeling is due to the fact that persistence actually depends not just on the total fluence, but on the complete exposure history.
 The traps have finite trapping times (see

 ).
 A short exposure of a source that results in a fluence of 105

 electrons produces less persistence than a longer exposure of a fainter source that reaches the same fluence level, because in this second case the traps have more time to capture free electrons before the diode gets reset.
 While tracking the complete history of each WFC3/IR pixel is a huge task, to a good level of approximation it is possible to model persistence only as a function of total fluence and total exposure time in the stimulus image.
 This model, which is currently used by the WFC3 team to predict persistence and derive the persistence products (see

 WFC3 ISR 2015-15